William Beatty (surgeon): Battle of Trafalgar

 On the day of the battle, 21 October 1805, Victory had 821 crewmen aboard, 62 of whom would be killed and 109 wounded.
 Beatty was personally called upon to undertake 11 amputations, mostly legs, actions that saved many lives.
 Only six wounded men subsequently died.
 However, when Nelson was himself wounded, Beatty did not administer treatment, claiming that he believed that the Admiral was beyond treatment.

 The admiral had expressed the wish to be buried in his native soil, rather than simply being thrown in the sea like other mariners of the time.
 Beatty had to preserve the admiral's body for the voyage back to Britain, and decided to place it in a barrel of brandy.
 Beatty relates how gases from the corpse caused the barrel lid to open on 28 October 1805, alarming the posted marine guard.
 On arrival at Gibraltar, the barrel had to be topped up with spirits of wine because it had filled the cavities in the body.
 This incident may have led to the legend that British seamen had drunk the brandy surrounding the body.
-As Victory approached the Nore, Beatty performed an autopsy, removing the fatal musket ball (now at Windsor Castle) and later writing a report A Concise History of the Wound.
+As Victory approached the Nore, Beatty performed an autopsy, removing the fatal musket ball (now in the Royal Collection at Windsor Castle) and later writing a report A Concise History of the Wound.
 Beatty then attended Nelson's state funeral in London.
 Victory was decommissioned in January 1806, and Beatty was posted as surgeon-in-charge of Sussex, the former HMS Union and now a hospital ship at Sheerness.
 There, he wrote his Authentic Narrative of the Death of Lord Nelson, which was eventually published in early 1807.